A righteous one has fallen 💔

 On July 6th, we touched down in Milan, and were immediately waved onto two buses that would take us to customs.
 I have never seen more confusing signs than the Linate airport, Italy.
 As we stepped out, the driver signaled everyone in our bus to go left.
 I followed the crowd only to find myself before a sign that said “EU residents”.
 I quickly switched lanes to go to the “Non EU Residents” when a policeman rushed in my direction and harshly pointed me to go back.
 Exhausted and jet lagged, I gathered my courage to explain to him, in English, that I was not a European resident.
 Of course he understood none of the words coming out of my mouth, because it’s Italy, and who needs to speak more than Italian at an international airport!
 Unwillingly, I turned around and joined a very slowly moving line.
 The female Immigration Officer that checked our passports was the slowest I have ever seen.

 After what seemed like eternity, it was my turn and I handed my passport to her.
 She didn’t seem to have a clue about the Schengen visa that was stamped in my passport and proceeded to asking me questions.
 In Italian!
-I respond to her that I don’t speak Italian; she keeps talking and I grow silent.
-She calls her supervisor and they chat in a language I don’t understand.
-Few minutes later, she comes back with my passport.
-I grabbed it as quickly as possible and disappear to avoid the possibility of being asked further questions I don’t get.
+I signaled to her that I didn’t speak Italian; she kept talking and I grew silent.
+Then she called her supervisor and they chatted in Italian.
+A few minutes later, she comes back with my passport.
+I grabbed it as quickly as possible and disappeared to avoid the possibility of being asked further questions I couldn’t understand.
 I let out a sigh of relief and annoyed by the fact that this is the most touristic country I know, and yet, an Immigration Officer who speaks no other language besides Italian, at the airport.
-My friend on the other side began to worry about what might have happened to me because it’s been more than an hour or so since I landed.
+My friend on the other side began to worry about what might have happened to me because it has been more than an hour or so since I landed.

 Duomo di Milano, Italy